wifisensing/PicoScenes-github-pages/docs/userManual/installation.md

 - Run `sudo apt remove picoscenes-driver-modules-<PRESS TAB KEY>` to remove the PicoScenes Drivers.
 - Run `sudo apt remove picoscenes-<PRESS TAB KEY>` to remove PicoScenes platform and plugins.
+- Run `sudo apt autoremove` to remove all the dependencies.
 - Reboot your computer to complete the uninstallation process.

 ### Uninstalling the PMT-Core